Silverman-Lab/mutt/README.md

 ### Helper Functions:
 `repoparser.py` a parser check function to check the structure and execution of each individual parser.
 (Needs work) `obtainpublicationinfo_pmid.py` using a list of PMIDs, this functionality can be integrated into each parser to obtain the manuscript information from NCBI (Script works, but python and each parse script is in R.)
+`zip-push-gitlfs.sh` run from terminal in the repository directory when you are ready to push and it will compress your files with .zip and upload with gitlfs

 ### Wrapper functions
 `microbialscalerepo.R` function to call parse scripts (with selection of individual studies) and optionally store in .Rdata object